kylefarris/clamscan/README.md

         host: false, // IP of host to connect to TCP interface
         port: false, // Port of host to use when connecting via TCP interface
         timeout: 60000, // Timeout for scanning files
-        local_fallback: false, // Do no fail over to binary-method of scanning
+        localFallback: false, // Do no fail over to binary-method of scanning
         path: '/usr/bin/clamdscan', // Path to the clamdscan binary on your server
-        config_file: null, // Specify config file if it's in an unusual place
+        configFile: null, // Specify config file if it's in an unusual place
         multiscan: true, // Scan using all available cores!
 Yay!
-        reload_db: false, // If true, will re-load the DB on every call (slow)
+        reloadDb: false, // If true, will re-load the DB on every call (slow)
         active: true, // If true, this module will consider using the clamdscan binary
-        bypass_test: false, // Check to see if socket is available when applicable },
+        bypassTest: false, // Check to see if socket is available when applicable },
     preference: 'clamdscan' // If clamdscan is found and active, it will be used by default });